alexanderkiel/hap-spec/README.md

 * :href - an URI which is encoded according the Transit spec and points to the resource handling the query
 * :params - Required and optional parameters
-* :title - a human readable description of the query (optional)
+* :label - a human readable description of the query (optional)

 #### Executing Queries